Romar Entertainment

-Romar Entertainment was a California-based film distribution company founded in 2003 by James Schramm and partnered with Billy Zane in 2005.
+Romar Entertainment was a California-based film distribution company founded in 2003 by James Schramm, and partnered with Billy Zane in 2005.

 Lawsuit

-In 2008 the company was sued by film maker Uwe Boll, in which Boll claimed Romar had failed to properly promote his 2005 film BloodRayne, resulting in its poor box-office performance.
+In 2008 the company was the subject of a lawsuit by film maker Uwe Boll.
+Boll claimed Romar had failed to properly promote his 2005 adaptation of a video game, BloodRayne, directly resulting in the poor box-office performance of the film.